nick-brown/ruby-interview-questions/README.md

 License
 ===============================================================================

-The textual contents of this document are licensed in the manner specified in the accompanying LICENSE file in order to ensure that this work and all contributions remain open.
+The contents of this document are licensed in the manner specified in the accompanying LICENSE file in order to ensure that this work and all contributions remain open.

-Ruby logo is Copyright (c) 2006, Yukihiro Matsumoto, used under [Creative Commons](http://en.wikipedia.org/wiki/Creative_Commons) [Attribution-Share Alike 2.5 Generic](http://creativecommons.org/licenses/by-sa/2.5/deed.en) license.
-Use of the logo here does not suggest that this work is endorsed by Yukihiro Matsumoto or the Ruby Visual Identity Team.